UnitedCTF/UnitedCTF-2021/challenges/steg/nagware/README.md

 For those that don't want to use any "fancy" tools:
 - The [link to the pastebin](https://pastebin.com/TSiXFe1u) can simply be found in the strings of the file.
-- The zip can be found simply by opening the image with winRAR, 7Zip, etc.
+- The zip can be found simply by opening the image with winRAR, 7Zip, etc (the title nagware is a hint that winRAR will be useful).

 <br>
 The contents of the pastebin, are simply the password of the zip, which when extracted reveal the flag.